Kitchener line: Infrastructure

 As a part of the GO Transit Rail Improvement Program, the West Toronto Diamond was grade separated.
 The Metrolinx Weston Subdivision, which carries the Kitchener Line as well as Union Pearson Express and Via trains, was lowered into a trench to pass under CP's North Toronto Subdivision.
 Trains began using the new grade separation in May 2014.

 The Georgetown South railway expansion project was initiated in 2009 with Metrolinx now as its proponent.
 The project represented a significant increase in railway capacity, with the former one- to two-track railway being widened to 4 tracks within Toronto, with a total of 8 tracks where the Milton line and Barrie line share the corridor.
 All level crossings along the corridor were eliminated using railway or roadway underpasses.
 The plan would allow for an increased frequency of trains on the route, increasing service from approximately 50 per day to about 300.
 It drew criticism from Weston community groups, which opposed the increased use of diesel locomotives on the basis of air pollution.
 They preferred instead that the corridor be electrified.
 The group has also requested more stations along the route.

 The Georgetown South project was later reduced in scope due to cost overruns: the corridor was expanded to three tracks, with the fourth track as well as the dedicated Barrie line tracks deferred to future projects.
 Construction on the Weston subdivision itself finished in 2015, allowing Union Pearson Express to begin operating, while additional track work in the Union Station Rail Corridor continued into 2016.

 In 2009 Metrolinx purchased 26 km of track along the corridor from Toronto to Bramalea for $160 million.
 In September 2014, it purchased the 53 km of track from Georgetown to Kitchener from CN for $76 million.

 In 2019, Metrolinx conducted a series of public forums on electrification of the Kitchener line from Georgetown to Kitchener, in a change from its earlier Regional Express Rail plan, which had called for continuation of diesel train service on the western portion of the line.
 Electrification plans reaffirmed overall Metrolinx goals of track bed and bridge improvements, quad-tracking sections of the line, and the addition of a station at Breslau.

 In 2021, the second of two tunnels under Highways 401 and 409 was completed to allow two more tracks to be installed to increase Kitchener line capacity and support future all-day, two-way service.

-On November 16, 2025, Mount Dennis station opened in the Mount Dennis neighbourhood of Toronto.
-The station will provide a direct transfer to the Toronto subway's Line 5 Eglinton once completed.
+On November 16, 2025, Mount Dennis station opened in the Mount Dennis neighbourhood of Toronto, with the station providing a direct transfer to the Toronto subway's Line 5 Eglinton after the line opened in 2026.